seamusdemora/seamusdemora.github.io/WebScrapingWithAutomatorAndBash.md

 ## Monitor a website for changes

 Our objective/*use-case* is to monitor a web page, and issue a ***notification*** whenever there has been a change in one particular part of it.
 We'll use an `Automator` *workflow*, and some `shell` scripting to accomplish this.
-It should probably be noted that one could probably accomplish this objective using a 100% `Automator` solution... but that has of no value to me personally.
+It should probably be noted that one could probably accomplish this objective using a 100% `Automator` solution... but that has no value to me personally.

 I'll say this again: In most cases, using `curl` or `wget` to accomplish our objective would be simpler than using `Automator`.
 However, for reasons I don't understand, some website operators block access to their website from `curl` and `wget`.
 Without belaboring this point further, let's get to the recipe.